 Professor Cheng Enfu, academician at the Chinese Academy of Social Sciences (CASS), Director of the Research Center for Economic and Social Development (CASS), principal professor at the University of the Chinese Academy of Social Sciences, President of the World Association for Political Economy, president of Chinese Society of Foreign Economic Theories, and member of the People’s Congress of China.

 Jenny Clegg, independent writer and researcher; former Senior Lecturer in International Studies and long-time China specialist; author of China’s Global Strategy: towards a Multipolar World (2009); activist in peace and anti-war movement in Britain.

 Mick Dunford, Emeritus Professor, University of Sussex, Visiting Professor, Chinese Academy of Sciences, Managing Editor, Area Development and Policy.

-Moderated by Radhika Desai, Professor of Political Studies, University of Manitoba, Director, Geopolitical Economy Research Group, Author, Geopolitical Economy: After US Hegemony, Globalization and Empire.
+Radhika Desai, Professor of Political Studies, University of Manitoba, Director, Geopolitical Economy Research Group, Author, Geopolitical Economy: After US Hegemony, Globalization and Empire.